NameMC/BASIC-SNIPING-GUIDE/README.md

 This is a guide for beginners on Minecraft name sniping, written by yours truly, unslow.

-A name sniper is a program written in a computer language which attempts to "snipe" a name the instant it becomes freed up from the previous owner.
-Not to be confused with actual gun snipers.
+A name sniper is a program written in a computer language which attempts to claim a name the instant it becomes freed up from the previous owner.

 This guide covers the most essential and fundamental topics beginners should know before / during sniping.